ifyyegwim/Linux-Commands/README.md

 ctrl + r (reverse search, bring back a previous command)

 stat (check metadata)

+& - (send a process to the background)

 ! alphabet (run the last command with the alphabet you input)